-Description: Nurses perform an in-home evaluation and assessment for aged and/or disabled children and adults.
+Description: One of our team’s nurses or social workers (assessors) perform an in-home evaluation and assessment for aged and/or disabled children and adults.
 The evaluations determine the level of service eligibility.
-Nurses develop a plan of care with recommendations for needed services that will enable individuals to live in the community.
+The assessor will develop a plan of care with recommendations for needed services that will enable individuals to live in the community.

 Types of Evaluations: